-A Guide to Signing and Stamping Digital Documents in 2022
+A Guide to Signing and Stamping Documents with digital stamps

 What are digital signatures and digital documents?

 A digital signature is an e-signature that comprises a mathematical algorithm, is encrypted in nature, and is unique to each person, just like a handwritten signature.
 They establish the authenticity of the document/message on which they are placed and the identity of the person or organization providing the document.
 This means - the message/document/information coming from the signer is unaltered and original in every sense.

 A digital document can be any electronic file or information transferred or generated electronically.
 A digital document can be signed using a digital signature.

 Read More: Order a Stamp Online: How to get a Stamp Online for Documents

 A digital stamp, similar to a digital signature, certifies the authenticity and integrity of a digital document.
 It is much like a physical stamp on a paper, except it uses a mathematical algorithm and encryption instead of ink.
 An online digital stamp works on the same principle other than the fact that it's a seal or an image that is "stamped" digitally over the digital document to add an extra layer of encryption.

 Why should digital stamps and signatures be used?

 They increase transaction transparency and help develop trust between business partners, customers, and vendors.
 Determining the integrity of digital documents and signatures.